-With this classic gardening reference, learn which plants nourish the soil, which keep away bugs and pests, and which just don't get along.
+Carrots Love Tomatoes is a classic gardening reference, showing which plants nourish the soil, which keep away bugs and pests, and which just don't get along.

 First published in 1975, this book has introduced countless gardeners to the wonders and benefits of companion planting.
 Using the natural partnerships of plants and the insects they attract or repel helps produce consistently better and bigger harvests.